BMT Fourth Avenue Line: Construction

 Contracts were awarded on May 22, 1908, for the section between 43rd Street and the Manhattan Bridge, but the Board of Estimate did not approve them until a taxpayer's lawsuit regarding the city's debt was settled.
 They were approved on October 29, 1909.
 During the time between the award and approval of the contracts, a non-partisan political body, with the backing of 25,000 South Brooklyn residents, was created that would only support candidates in the municipal election that pledged support for the Fourth Avenue subway.

 Groundbreaking for the first section of the subway, between DeKalb Avenue and 43rd Street (ending at 36th Street), took place on November 13, 1909, at DeKalb Avenue and Flatbush Avenue, after the plans and surveys for the line were completed.
 This section was completed in 1916.
 In June 1911, more than 70 percent of the excavation was completed.
-The line did not have to be excavated through tough bedrock like in Manhattan; in fact, there was not much difficulty, owing to the fact that Brooklyn soil is sandy.
+The line did not have to be excavated through tough bedrock like in Manhattan; in fact, there was not much difficulty, since Brooklyn soil is sandy.
 The construction of the first portion of the line was broken up into six sections.
 The construction of the line was expected to transform communities in South Brooklyn, such as Bay Ridge, Dyker Heights, Fort Hamilton, Bath Beach, and Coney Island.

 Construction on the section between 27th Street and 43rd Street, Route 11A4, began on December 10, 1909, and it was completed in October 1912.
 Construction began on Route 11A3, the section between 10th Street and 27th Street, on December 20, 1909.
 It was completed in May 1912.
 The section between 10th Street and Sackett Street, Route 11A2, had construction started on it on December 20, 1909, and was completed in September 1912.
 Four days after the construction of that segment began, construction began on the segment under Ashland Place and under Fourth Avenue between Fulton Street and Sackett Street.
 Known as Route 11A1 and 11E1, it was completed in 1915.
 On March 18, 1910, construction began on the four tracks over the Manhattan Bridge.
 It was completed in September 1912.